tr-igem/esmuflily/docs/internals-metadata.md

     }

+### Metadata table

+A tree with all metadata for Esmuflily, created from the JSON file and stored in a font-specific cache file "ekmd-FNAME.scm".

+The optional sub-table `types` is merged into the table `ekm:types`.
+It must be added manually to the metadata.
+It's data cannot be derived from the JSON file.
+See "internals.md".

+    (
+      (fontName .
+"FONTNAME")
+      (fontVersion .
+"FONTVERSION")
+      (defaults
+        (DEFKEY .
+DEFVALUE)
+        ...
+      )
+      (glyphs
+        (CP ...)
+        ...
+      )
+      (types
+        TYPE-ENTRY
+        ...
+      )
+    )

 ### Template metadata table

-A tree similar to the final metadata table, but without `fontName` and `fontVersion` (actually they are ignored), and with GLYPHNAME instead of CP.
+A metadata table, with the sub-tables `defaults` and `glyphs` (other sub-tables are actually ignored), and with glyph names instead of code points, stored in the file "ekmd-template.scm".

     (
       (defaults